 - Don’t use staples or sharp clips to secure your lights outside despite what you might see in famous Christmas movies.
 This could damage the wiring of the lights, making them hazardous, or could hurt the inside wiring of your own home.

-If you have any more questions about safely hanging Christmas lights, the electrician experts at Plumbline Services are here to assist you.
+If you have any more questions about safely hanging Christmas lights, the electrical experts at Plumbline Services are here to assist you.
 Click here to schedule an appointment or give us a call at 303-436-2525.